YuriiPavlenko/Calculatti/readme.md

 console.log(myFunction(3,4)) // 7
 ```

-##2.
-How to do async function for working with API:
+## 2. How to do async function for working with API.

   This function send HTTP query and return resuls of calculation from site
   In my project i used the **Newton-API**